 Landscape architects in Bergen County, like Borst Landscape & Design, offer organic lawn and landscape care for your home.
 Organic lawn care and tree care provides a safe chemical-free environment for your family and pets and promotes a healthy environment that’s free from harmful chemicals and toxic gasses in the atmosphere.

 Unlike traditional over-the-counter products like fertilizers, herbicides and pesticides, organic lawn care products help to create a natural process that promotes aeration, root growth, fertile soil and healthy, green foliage without chemicals.
-Organic ingredients help to establish an eco-friendly lawn and landscape.
+Organic ingredients help to establish an environmentally friendly lawn and landscape.
 Organic nutrients improve soil conditions and promote healthy insects like earthworms, while discouraging harmful insects and outdoor pests that can cause damage.
 Organic lawn care is a great way to keep your lawn and landscape plants green and healthy and your kids and pets safe year-round.
 For best results, organic lawn, shrub and tree care and maintenance should include spring, summer and fall applications.

 Outdoor Pest Control